Leonardiae/maximus/doc/osmium-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `osmium.conf` and it is located in the Osmium data directory, but both the osmium data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `maximus.conf` and it is located in the Maximus data directory, but both the maximus data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `osmium.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `maximus.conf` file can be used to include additional configuration files.

 ### Default configuration file locations

 Operating System | Data Directory | Example Path
 -- | -- | --
-Windows | `%APPDATA%\OsmiumCore\` | `C:\Users\username\AppData\Roaming\OsmiumCore\osmium.conf`
+Windows | `%APPDATA%\MaximusCore\` | `C:\Users\username\AppData\Roaming\MaximusCore\maximus.conf`
-Linux | `$HOME/.osmiumcore/` | `/home/username/.osmiumcore/osmium.conf`
+Linux | `$HOME/.maximuscore/` | `/home/username/.maximuscore/maximus.conf`
-macOS | `$HOME/Library/Application Support/OsmiumCore/` | `/Users/username/Library/Application Support/OsmiumCore/osmium.conf`
+macOS | `$HOME/Library/Application Support/MaximusCore/` | `/Users/username/Library/Application Support/MaximusCore/maximus.conf`

-You can find an example osmium.conf file in [share/examples/osmium.conf](../share/examples/osmium.conf).
+You can find an example maximus.conf file in [share/examples/maximus.conf](../share/examples/maximus.conf).